kamilkisiela/graphql-inspector/README.md

 - **GitHub Actions**
 - **Docker Image**

-GraphQL Inspector has a **CLI** and also a **programatic API**, so you can use it however you want to and even build tools on top of it.
+GraphQL Inspector has a **CLI** and also a **programmatic API**, so you can use it however you want to and even build tools on top of it.

 ![Example](./packages/cli/demo.gif)